+Applicants should allow a minimum of thirty days to receive a DUNS number and to be registered in SAM.Gov, or to assure that required annual updates are complete.
 Applicants are strongly encouraged not to wait until the application deadline date to begin the application process through www.grants.gov.